 Set Current Location

-The Museum for Natural History is the largest and most important museum of its kind in Germany.
-The extensive collection provides a totally new perspective on the world of nature, the earth as a planetological and biological environment, and on the process of evolution.
+The Museum for Natural History is one of the largest and most important museums of its kind in Germany.
+The extensive collection offers a new perspective on the world of nature, the earth as a planetological and biological environment, and on the process of evolution.
 The museum was founded in 1810 and has since acquired a collection of over 20 million items.
-Everything about the earth is exhibited here, from minerals to meterorites.
-The highlight of the museum for both kids and so-called "grown-ups" is without doubt the dinosaur hall.
+Everything about the earth is exhibited here, from minerals to meteorites.
+One of the highlights of the museum for both kids and adults is the dinosaur hall.